A family stands outside their home.

 We agree wholeheartedly.
 When the cost of home is your family’s future, the cost is too high.
 When the cost of home is any family’s future, that’s something none of us can afford.

-Through our Cost of Home campaign, we are mobilizing local organizations, partners, volunteers and community members across the country to find solutions and to help create policies that will allow 10 million individuals to have access to affordable homes.
+Through our Cost of Home campaign, we mobilized local organizations, partners, volunteers and community members across the country to find solutions and to help create policies that allowed 9.5+ million individuals to have access to affordable homes.

 Together, we can make the cost of home something we all can afford.
 Join us!